 Read Cressida Cowell’s How to Train Your Dragon books, which you can grab on Amazon, or look for at your local library.

 I also suggest consulting books on how to draw dragons.
-I gave Rainbow a book called “How to Draw Dragons”.
+I gave Grace a book called “How to Draw Dragons”.
 This book was something I had from when I was a child and is long out of print.
 A good substitute might be something like Ralph Masiello’s Dragon Drawing Book or Drawing Dragons by Sandra Staple.

 If you do end up making your own dragon book I’d love to hear about it (my daughter would be tickled pink to know other people are out there creating their own dragon rider notebooks).